Things to do

 Voluntary vessel transit lanes and boat speeds are in place around Hinchinbrook Island to help protect the island’s marine animals and their homes.
 Please use these vessel transit lanes and abide by the recommended vessel speeds.
-Visitors should obtain a copy of the Marine wonders of Hinchinbrook: guide to using the Hinchinbrook transit lanes brochure produced by the Great Barrier Reef Marine Park Authority (GBRMPA).
+Visitors should view the Hinchinbrook Plan of Management 2004 - Information sheet as a guide to using the Hinchinbrook transit lanes, produced by the Great Barrier Reef Marine Park Authority (GBRMPA).

 Hinchinbrook Island and the surrounding marine waters are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
 Zones in the two marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
 Check zoning maps and information and the Hinchinbrook Plan of Management before entering or conducting any activities, including fishing, in the marine parks.

 Fishing is not permitted in the freshwater areas of the national park or in Channel Nine in Missionary Bay.
 Fisheries regulations apply in other areas—information on bag and size limits, restricted species and seasonal closures is available from Fisheries Queensland.

 Be aware that crocodiles can turn up anywhere in croc country, including tidal reaches of rivers, along beaches, on offshore islands and cays in the Great Barrier Reef and Torres Strait, and in freshwater lagoons, rivers, and swamps.
 Crocodiles are dangerous and attacks can be fatal.
 Remember to be crocwise in croc country.